anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **2 Samuel 1.1, 17-27** continues the series on history and wisdom, and is David's lament over Saul and Jonathan: 'How the mighty have fallen!' **Psalm 130** begins, 'Out of the depths have I cried to you, O Lord', perhaps reflecting David's grief.
+* **2 Samuel 1.1, 17-27** continues the series on history and wisdom, and is David's lament over Saul and Jonathan: 'How the mighty have fallen!'
+(The Gospel reading also has people 'weeping and wailing loudly' following a death.) **Psalm 130** begins, 'Out of the depths have I cried to you, O Lord', perhaps reflecting David's grief.
 * **2 Corinthians 8.7-15** continues the series in 2 Corinthians, and is about giving in response to 'the generous act of our Lord Jesus Christ'.
 * **Mark 5.21-43** continues the series in Mark, and is about Jairus's daughter being raised to the life, and a woman being healed.
 The 'Related' reading from the Apocrypha, **Wisdom of Solomon 1.13-15; 2.23-24**, is about God's opposition to death.
 Alternatively (or as the 'Related' canticle), **Lamentations 3.23-33** is about hoping patiently in God.
 As an alternative to the 'Related' canticle, the 'Related' psalm, **Psalm 30**, says, 'You brought me up, O Lord, from the dead'.